lvgl/lv_port_pc_vscode/README.md

 On Windows install copy "SDL2.dll" to your "Windows/System32" directory.

 ### Build
-On Linux use the default make target:
+On Linux use the default make target.
+Select "g++ build and debug active file" from the VS Code "RUN AND DEBUG" drop down, or via the command line:
 ```
 make
 ```

 On Windows install Cygwin from https://www.cygwin.com.
 Select the appropriate compiler and debugger during installation (x86_64-w64-mingw32-gcc, gdb).
-Use the win64 target to build:
+Add the Cygwin binaries directory path ( C:\cygwin64\bin for example ) to the "Path" "System Environment Variable" via Windows Settings.
+Use the win64 target to build.
+Select "win64 build and debug active file" from the VS Code "RUN AND DEBUG" drop down, or via the command line:
 ```
 make win64
 ```